Obama’s IRS ‘misled’ Obamacare customers: Audit

 IRS officials sent the letters to try to prod Americans to comply with the 2010 health law’s “individual mandate” that penalizes them for not holding coverage.

-But as part of the letters, the IRS said most people could find plans for $75 a month or less, once government subsidies were figured in.
+But as part of the letters, the IRS said most people could find plans for $75 a month or less once government subsidies were figured in.

 That was untrue — in fact, the average cost was more than twice that figure, at $168 a month, the Treasury Inspector General for Tax Administration said.